saibhargav-t/Security-SpringBoot-Basic/README.md

    spring.jpa.hibernate.ddl-auto=update
    spring.datasource.initialization-mode=always
   ```

-🧠 Tips & Hints
+## 🧠 Tips & Hints
-Spring Security auto-creates default schema for JDBC if spring.datasource.initialization-mode=always.
+    - Spring Security auto-creates default schema for JDBC if spring.datasource.initialization-mode=always.

-Use Base64(username:password) for Basic Auth headers.
+    - Use Base64(username:password) for Basic Auth headers.

-📝 Customize for Your Project
+## 📝 Customize for Your Project

-Replace /api/* and /user/* paths with your actual endpoints.
+    - Replace /api/* and /user/* paths with your actual endpoints.

-Add /role/** checks or antMatchers("/admin/**").hasRole("ADMIN") as needed.
+    - Add /role/** checks or antMatchers("/admin/**").hasRole("ADMIN") as needed.

-Secure method-level access with @PreAuthorize.
+    - Secure method-level access with @PreAuthorize.

-📄 License